johtela/litscript/index.md

 ### Customize Visual Appearance

 [![LeSS Logo](images/LESS_Logo.svg =120x54)][LeSS]
-You can customize many aspects of the documentation look & feel with the theming support.
+You can customize many aspects of the documentation look & feel with the [theming support][].
 Colors, fonts, margins, spacings, layout and more can be changed easily with simple settings.
 As a bonus, there are four different syntax highlighting schemes to choose from.

 ### Do Math